As the world continues to increasingly rely on digital technology, e-commerce has become an integral part of our daily lives.

 2. Returns management

 This includes tasks such as issuing refunds, coordinating product returns to the seller or warehouse, and ensuring that the product is in good condition and can be resold.
-Managing e-commerce returns is an important part of e-commerce companies as returns can represent a significant cost and can impact the bottom line if they are not handled efficiently.
+Managing e-commerce returns is an important part of e-commerce companies.
+Returns can represent a significant cost and impact the bottom line if not handled efficiently.

 I myself can get pretty annoyed when I don’t get my refunds on time.
 So imagine what online retailers have to deal with if you multiply that by thousands.
 Poor customer experience will definitely affect a company’s earnings.